 Sections 280G and 4999 of the Code impose penalties on persons who pay and persons who receive so-called excess parachute payments.
 A parachute payment is the value of any amount that is paid to Company officers (or other disqualified individuals) on account of a change in control.
 If total parachute payments from all sources, including but not limited to stock-based compensation plans, equal or exceed three (3) times an officer's (or other disqualified individual's) base amount, meaning his or her five (5) year average taxable compensation, a portion of the parachute payments above one (1) times the base amount will constitute an excess parachute payment.
 Because of Section 4999 of the Code, the officer (or other disqualified individual) must pay an excise tax equal to 20% of the total excess parachute payments.
-This tax is in addition to other federal, state, and local income, wage, and employment taxes imposed on the individual's change in control payments.
-Moreover, because of Section 280G of the Code, the company paying the compensation is unable to deduct the excess parachute payment.
-Benefits to which participants are entitled under the Amended 2018 Plan and associated award agreements could constitute parachute payment sunder Sections 280G and 4999 of the Code if a change in control of the Company occurs.
-If this happens, the value of each participant's parachute payment arising under the Amended 2018 Plan must be combined with other parachute payments the same participant may be entitled to receive under other agreements or plans with the Company or a related entity, such as an employment agreement or a severance agreement.
+This tax is in addition to other federal, state, and local income, wage, and employment taxes imposed on the individual's change in control payment.
+Benefits to which participants are entitled under the Amended 2018 Plan and associated award agreements could constitute payment upayment arising under the Amended 2018 Plan must be combined with other parachute payment sing under the Amended 2018 Plan must be combined with other parachute payments the same participant may be entitled to receive under other agreements or plans with the Company or a related entity, such as an employment agreement or a severance agreement.